 You should use a webinar for more than just pitching your product or service.
 A webinar is an opportunity to deliver a valuable presentation.
 It is an opportunity for you to exhibit your expertise.

 The topics you cover in a webinar should align with the needs of your customers.
 Answer the questions that your ideal client has and show how you can fill their needs.
 Use a webinar to answer them and establish yourself as an expert in your field.
+You can use a webinar software for this to create a completely unique experience.

 Through a webinar, you can drip in details of how your product or service can help with their pain points.
 As long as your webinars are valuable to prospects, you don’t have to rush this.
 Try to deliver a presentation around once a week.
 Prospects will come back for each one and can be gradually won over to become a customer.